Trump to meet Netanyahu as ending Israel’s Gaza war reaches pressure point

 The international board of GITA, which will initially be based in Egypt or elsewhere near but outside Gaza due to the chaotic situation created by Israel on the ground, could include a UN official, renowned Egyptian businessmen, and Muslim members in an attempt to build credibility.

-It will reportedly have an executive secretariat, with five commissioners operating under it to oversee humanitarian affairs, reconstruction, legislation, security oversight, and coordination with the Palestinian Authority (PA), which is urged to undergo reforms for a promise it will be take charge of governance at an undisclosed future timeline.
+It will reportedly have an executive secretariat, with five commissioners operating under it to oversee humanitarian affairs, reconstruction, legislation, security oversight, and coordination with the Palestinian Authority (PA), which is urged to undergo reforms for a promise it will take charge of governance at an undisclosed future timeline.

-Below all of them will be a Palestinian technocratic authority appointed by the board to handle some implementation on the ground as a multinational stabilisation force takes charge of border crossings, Gaza’s coastline and “perimeter zones” near Israel and Egypt’s borders that are currently occupied by Israel.
+Under them will be a Palestinian technocratic authority appointed by the board to handle some implementation on the ground as a multinational stabilisation force takes charge of border crossings, Gaza’s coastline, and “perimeter zones” near Israel and Egypt’s borders that are currently occupied by Israel.

 This is while Netanyahu and others have insisted Israel will have “security control” over the enclave.

-GITA is envisaged to have a $90 million management budget in the first year, bumped to $133.5m and $164m in the two years after that respectively.
-Those figures do not include the top expenses like reconstruction and humanitarian aid.
+GITA is envisaged to have a $90m management budget in the first year, bumped to $133.5m and $164m in the two years after that, respectively.
+Those figures do not include the top expenses, such as reconstruction and humanitarian aid.